ganeshgm7/knowledge-base/Computer-Science-Basics/Networking/How-Domain-Works.md

 ### PIR (Public Interest Registry)
 The **Public Interest Registry (PIR)** is a non-profit organization responsible for managing the **.org** top-level domain (TLD).
 While not directly related to **myshop.com**, it plays a similar role for domains that use the `.org` extension.

+# How Your Browser Finds the Name Server for a Domain

+- **Check Cache**: First, your computer checks if it already knows the IP address for `myshop.com` from a previous visit (stored in its cache).
+If it doesn't, it proceeds to the next step.

+- **Ask a DNS Resolver**: Your browser asks a DNS resolver (usually provided by your internet provider) to help find the IP address for `myshop.com`.

+- **Contact Root Servers**: The resolver asks the root DNS servers (top of the DNS hierarchy) for guidance.
+These servers don’t know the exact IP but know where to find the `.com` domains.

+- **Ask .com Servers**: The resolver then asks the `.com` TLD servers for the name servers responsible for `myshop.com`.

+- **Find Name Servers**: The `.com` servers return the name servers responsible for `myshop.com` (e.g., `ns1.exampledns.com`).

+- **Get IP from Name Servers**: The resolver contacts the name servers for `myshop.com`, which provide the actual IP address of the website.

+- **Connect to Website**: Once your browser gets the IP address, it can connect to the server and load the website.